inoas/glychee/README.md

 ## Quick start

 1. Add Glychee to your project: `gleam add glychee`.
-2. Create a a custom benchmarking module for example named `my_benchmark` that contains a `main`-function.
+2. Create a custom benchmarking module for example named `my_benchmark` that contains a `main`-function.
 In that module you will define which `Function`s to benchmark with one or many `Data`.
 3. Run the benchmark: